 And what would truly make me, and the people I love, happy?

-The 3 Most Important Questions To Ask Yourself
+The Complete Exercise: The 3 Most Important Questions

 Growing or developing ourselves and contributing to society are both part of our spiritual needs.
 And acting on those needs is the surest way to find fulfilment.

-The three most important questions we can therefore ask ourselves, are:
+The three most important questions we can ask ourselves are:

 - What do you want to experience in life?